tfc/tfc.github.io/posts/2016-11-05-python_style_printf_for_cpp.md

 int main()
 {
     printf("%u, %x, %0.8f, %0.8lf, %s\n", 123u, 0x123u, 1.0f, 2.0, "Hello World");

     std::cout << 123u << ", "
               << std::hex << 0x123u << ", "
               << std::fixed << std::setprecision(6) << 1.0f << ", "
               << 2.0 << ", "
-              << "Hello World" << std::endl
+              << "Hello World\n";

 }
 ```

 All type safety aside, at this point most likely everyone will agree that this is, from a readability and comfort perspective, *no* improvement over to `printf`.

 > Although I must say that I do not format floating point numbers every day and had to guess here and there while being too lazy to look at the documentation.
 > In order to see if the `printf` format works as I hoped, I had to run the program.
 > At the same time, the C++ iostream format just did not compile when I did it wrong!